akkadotnet/Hyperion/README.md

 Hyperion has been designed as a wire format, point to point for soft realtime scenarios.
-If you need a format that is durable for persistence over time. e.g. EventSourcing or for message queues, then Protobuf or MS Bond is probably a better choise as those formats have been designed for true versiom tolerance.
+If you need a format that is durable for persistence over time. e.g. EventSourcing or for message queues, then Protobuf or MS Bond is probably a better choise as those formats have been designed for true version tolerance.

 ## Performance